-- (1) 1Students shall successfully complete modules worth a minimum of 120 ECTS credits to pass the Master's examination.
+(1) 1Students shall successfully complete modules worth a minimum of 120 ECTS credits to pass the Master's examination.
 2The degree programme comprises compulsory modules (90 ECTS credits), elective modules (20 ECTS credits) and free electives (10 ECTS credits) pursuant to Appendix 3 or 5 as well as the following provisions.
 3During the first two semesters ('specialisation phase') of the Master's degree programme, students shall acquire specialised knowledge in chosen areas of physics.
 4In semesters 3 and 4 ('research phase'), students work independently on a research project.
 The results of the project are explored in the Master's thesis and presented, discussed and placed in a wider physics-related context during the Master's colloquium.
-5The modules Specialisation phase and Project planning and preparation are intended to prepare students for the Master's thesis; their content reflects this. - (2) 1Students shall successfully complete compulsory modules in the Master's degree programme worth a minimum of 90 ECTS credits to pass the Master's examination. - 2These modules are: - (a) at least one of the Advanced experimental physics modules, - (b) at least one of the Advanced theoretical physics modules,
+5The modules Specialisation phase and Project planning and preparation are intended to prepare students for the Master's thesis; their content reflects this.

+(2) 1Students shall successfully complete compulsory modules in the Master's degree programme worth a minimum of 90 ECTS credits to pass the Master's examination.

+2These modules are:

-- (c) the modules Advanced lab courses and projects 1 and 2, - (d) the module Specialisation phase, - (e) the module Project planning and preparation, - (f) the module Master's thesis including Master's colloquium. - 3The following can be chosen as Advanced experimental physics modules - Lasers, atomic physics and quantum optics (EV-A), - Particle and astroparticle physics (EV-B), - Solid state physics (EV-C). - 4The following can be chosen as Advanced theoretical physics modules - Advanced quantum mechanics (TV-A), - Advanced solid state physics (TV-B). - 5The Examinations Committee may approve further options. - (3) 1The elective subjects are divided into elective physics subjects and elective non-physics subjects.
-2Students shall successfully complete elective modules worth at least 20 ECTS credits. - (4) 1In the elective physics subjects, students acquire specialised and interdisciplinary knowledge in physics-related subjects of their choice; they shall successfully complete modules worth a minimum of 10 ECTS credits, among them one physics seminar (Physikalisches Seminar).
+- (a) at least one of the Advanced experimental physics modules; - (b) at least one of the Advanced theoretical physics modules; - (c) the modules Advanced lab courses and projects 1 and 2; - (d) the module Specialisation phase; - (e) the module Project planning and preparation; - (f) the module Master's thesis including Master's colloquium. - 3The following can be chosen as Advanced experimental physics modules - Lasers, atomic physics and quantum optics (EV-A), - Particle and astroparticle physics (EV-B), or - Solid state physics (EV-C). - 4The following can be chosen as Advanced theoretical physics modules - Advanced quantum mechanics (TV-A), or - Advanced solid state physics (TV-B).

+5The Examinations Committee may approve further options.

+(3) 1The elective subjects are divided into the elective physics subjects and the elective non-physics subjects.
+2Students shall successfully complete modules from the elective subjects worth at least 20 ECTS credits.

+(4) 1In the elective physics subjects, students acquire specialised and interdisciplinary knowledge in physics-related subjects of their choice; they shall successfully complete modules worth a minimum of 10 ECTS credits, among them one physics seminar (Physikalisches Seminar).
 2Section 31 (4) sentences 3 to 6 shall apply accordingly.
 3The scope and ECTS credits of individual modules may deviate from the information given in Appendix 3 or 5.
-4The module handbook lists the modules that count as elective physics modules. - (5) 1In the elective non-physics subjects, students may acquire specialised knowledge in a physics-related subject of which they already have fundamental knowledge or fundamental knowledge in another subject.
-2Section 31 (5) sentences 7 and 8 shall apply accordingly. - (6) 1The minimum of 110 ECTS credits required according to (2) and (3) shall be made up to the 120 ECTS credits necessary for completion of the Master's degree through additional, freely chosen modules (free electives) from the compulsory and elective subjects . - (7) Section 31 (8) shall apply accordingly.
+4The module handbook lists the modules that count as elective physics modules.

+(5) 1In the elective non-physics subjects, students may acquire specialised knowledge in a physics-related subject of which they already have fundamental knowledge or fundamental knowledge in another subject.
+2Section 31 (5) sentences 7 and 8 shall apply accordingly.

+(6) The minimum of 110 ECTS credits required according to (2) and (3) shall be made up to the 120 ECTS credits necessary for completion of the Master's degree through additional, freely chosen modules (free electives) from the compulsory and elective subjects.

+(7) Section 31 (8) shall apply accordingly.

-III: Elite Degree Programme 'Physics with Integrated Doctorate Programme'
+III: Elite Degree Programme - Physics with Integrated Doctoral Programme